-Ohara is ‘countryside’ Kyoto – impressive temples, tasty cuisine, and interesting souvenir shops set among rice fields and the forest of a small village about an hour’s bus ride from Kyoto Station.
+Ohara is ‘countryside’ Kyoto – impressive temples, tasty cuisine, and interesting souvenir shops set among the rice paddies of a small village about an hour’s bus ride from Kyoto Station.
 For visitors who want to see a different Kyoto, Ohara is a great day or overnight trip from the city center.

 Ohara is split into two sections, each on opposite sides of Route 367.
 Traveling from Kyoto, Ohara’s main area is up a gentle slope on the right.
-Start exploring here unless it seems overly crowded.
-In that case, explore the section on the left first instead (almost everyone heads to the right upon arrival).
+It is best to start your explorations there (almost everyone heads to the right upon arrival).

-Walk up the narrow sloping street lined with shops and restaurants on one side and a shallow stream on the other.
-The stone Sakanayamabashi (bridge) marks Ohara’s ‘heart’.
-Continue straight to visit Raigo-in Temple or to hike to Otonashi-no-taki.
+First, you’ll walk up a narrow sloping street that is lined with shops and restaurants on one side and a shallow stream on the other.
+The stone bridge, Sakanayamabashi, marks Ohara’s ‘heart’.
+Unfortunately, the lovely inn behind it has been torn down and is currently a dormant construction site.
+Continue straight to visit Raigo-in Temple or Otonashi-no-taki.

 Sanzen-in is Ohara’s most famous temple, dating back to the late 8th century.
+It is an absolute ‘must see’!
 The grounds are extensive and include two lovely gardens.
 One of them, Yusei-en, is carpeted in moss and is especially beautiful during cherry blossom season, when hydrangeas bloom, and in autumn.
 700 yen.

 Since the main hall and garden of Shorin-in can be seen from its gate, most do not pay the 300 yen entrance fee.
-There is an impressive gold statue of Amida Buddha inside the main hall, and the grounds are always tranquil.
+There is an impressive gold statue of Amida Buddha inside the main hall, and the compound is small, but tranquil.

 Built in 1012, Hosen-in‘s entrance fee includes tea and a Japanese sweet.
 Relax on the tatami mats and admire the temple’s garden, Bankan-en.
 Its focal point is a majestic 700 year old Japanese pine tree.
 Wooden floor boards, stained with the blood of samurai who lost the battle of Fushima Castle, are now the ceilings of Hosen-in’s outer corridors.
 800 yen.